Neve Te Aroha Ardern Gayford's birth-day bonanza: Gifts from around the globe sent to first baby of New Zealand

 A list of the gifts was given to the Herald on Sunday under the Official Information Act, but a request for information on gifts given directly to Neve or her father, Clarke Gayford, before or since the baby's birth was not released because it is not subject to the act.

 Gifts received in Ardern's capacity as leader of the Labour Party, such as any from ministerial colleagues or leaders of other political parties, were also treated as "gifts of a personal nature" and not disclosed.
-National leader Simon Bridges couldn't be contacted to confirm whether he was among those to give a gift when Neve was born.
+National leader Simon Bridges said he did not send the Prime Minister a gift when Neve was born.

 The Australians, Chinese and British were the most prolific gift-givers, with three gifts or gift sets from representatives of each, while Japanese parliamentarian Shinjiro Koizumi, who visited New Zealand as the 2018 Prime Minister's fellow, arrived with a hoard of goodies, including daruma dolls, a cat figurine, bib and soft toy.